 Today I will be sharing with you some Money traps which you need to be aware of while buying any Investment product or when you get pitched with a product.

 Safety in Investments is a Myth.
 Every Investment product has some sort of Risk associated with it.
 This is what you have to accept then only you could structure out your portfolio towards growth.

-The risk is not only to the capital Invested that is visible to you, but there are many risks which are not visible to the naked eye like Inflation which impacts the Purchasing Power, Interest rate movements which impact bonds prices, Default which impacts your invested capital etc.
+The risk is not only to the capital Invested that is visible to you, but there are many risks that are not visible to the naked eye like Inflation which impacts the Purchasing Power, Interest rate movements which impact bond prices, Default which impacts your invested capital, etc.

 - High/Low Returns:

 Future is impossible to predict.
 What you may be shown or you have seen was the Past returns, and past returns can never ensure future returns.
 It’s not a new statement, and mostly every investor knows this, but it’s easy to ignore this when you have returns on your mind.

 Processes get compromised, asset allocation gets ignored, Risks got overlooked, Goals go unnoticed…all this because of your emotions which are GREED or Fear.